 COLLECTIONS INTERNSHIP The Collections Intern will receive hands-on training in the digitization, documentation, and research of museum collections.
 Research and writing skills are required for this position; digital photography and experience using Adobe Photoshop preferred.
 Applicants preferably will have a background in the field of anthropology, art history, global development studies, or studio art.
-The intern will work directly with the Collection Manager on the following projects, which will ensure the proper documentation and registration of objects in the Kluge-Ruhe Collection and allow them to be accessed by students and researchers:
+The intern will work directly with the Collection Manager on the following projects, which will ensure the proper documentation and registration of objects in the Kluge-Ruhe Collection, providing physical and virtual access to students and researchers:

 - Assess and document objects